Table of Contents

 Additionally, the Podmic has an internal pop filter that helps you avoid those annoying ‘p’ sounds when speaking.
 If you are someone who has prominent ‘p’ or ‘b’ sounds then you may need to invest in an external pop filter as well.

-This is a useful feature to have if you are someone who likes to move around a lot while talking.
+This is a useful feature if you like to move around a lot while talking.

 Samson Q2U Vs Rode PodMic

 XLR microphones allow for more control and versatility while recording, so they are the preferred choice for podcasters.
-The PodMic includes a cable with an on/off switch that makes it easy to connect it to your mixer or interface.
+The PodMic includes a cable with an on/off switch that makes connecting it to your mixer or interface easy.

-Another investment you may need to make is the purchase of a microphone stand since the Rode PodMic doesn’t come with one.
+Another investment you may need to make is purchasing a microphone stand since the Rode PodMic doesn’t come with one.

-The construction of this microphone is where its higher price point stands out.
-While it is still inexpensive when compared to other microphones of the same quality, it has a high price point than the Samson Q2U.
+This microphone’s higher price point is due to its construction.
+While it is still inexpensive compared to other microphones of the same quality, it is more expensive than the Samson Q2U.

-The Rode PodMic is very sturdy being made out of robust metal.
-It weighs 2.1lbs and is 4.29 x 6.77 inches.
-You can feel as soon as you hold it that it is a high-quality microphone.
+The Rode PodMic is made of robust metal and is very sturdy.
+It weighs 2.1 lbs and is 4.29 x 6.77 inches.
+As soon as you hold it, you can feel that it is a high-quality microphone.

-For aesthetics, the Rode PodMic is superior giving a sleek broadcaster look and looks stylish in any audio setup.
+The Rode PodMic is superior in aesthetics.
+It gives a sleek broadcaster look and looks stylish in any audio setup.

 Final Thoughts